 -bed & shower during all 9 DAI Weeks

-During all DAI Weeks all students are accommodated in youth hostels or similar facilities.
+During all 9 DAI Weeks all students are accommodated in (youth) hostels or similar facilities.

-Take notice: facilities shared between several DAI students ( but Covid-19 restrictions are fully taken in account).
+Take notice: facilities are always shared between several DAI students (while DAI's Covid protocol must be taken in account under all circumstances !).

 -all communal meals during all 9 DAI Weeks

 Lunches and dinners served at the DAI are always meat-free (in general vegetarian, quite often vegan, incidentally we serve dishes containing some fish (optional, always next to "veg")).
-It goes without saying that any food allergies will be taken in account.
+It goes without saying that any food allergies will be taken in account (please inform Jacq van der Spek.
 Breakfasts are often taken care of by the hostels where we are staying, but occassionally, at self catering locations, by our crew, in which case they are vegetarian as well.

 - travel costs above "from home to the Netherlands and back"